Decision on Berlin airport's delayed opening postponed

 The new airport will replace Tegel in western Berlin and Schoenefeld in the former Communist eastern part of the city.
 It will be Germany’s third biggest airport after Frankfurt and Munich.

-UK-based easyjet will also run out of the new airport, which aims to attract up to 27 million passengers a year.

-Reporting by Oliver Keck, Annika Breidthardt, Hans-Edzard Busemann and Victoria Bryan; Editing by Alison Williams
+UK-based easyjet (EZJ.L) will also run out of the new airport, which aims to attract up to 27 million passengers a year.
+(Reporting by Oliver Keck, Annika Breidthardt, Hans-Edzard Busemann and Victoria Bryan; Editing by Alison Williams)